hecatolite/mBART-jp-ch-anime-finetune/README.md

 # mBART-jp-ch-anime-finetune

-git This is a Japanese to Chinese translation model finetuned based on [mbart-large-50-many-to-many-mmt](https://huggingface.co/facebook/mbart-large-50-many-to-many-mmt).
-Training file is run.py, test file is test.py, dataset is split_datasets/, generated data is data_test/.
-Complete my README.md part.
-Based on the above, and add text.

 This is a Japanese-to-Chinese translation model finetuned based on [mbart-large-50-many-to-many-mmt](https://huggingface.co/facebook/mbart-large-50-many-to-many-mmt).
 The model is specifically optimized for translating anime-related content, ensuring accurate and context-aware translations between Japanese and Chinese.

 ---